BrandonWilliamsCS/DulyNoted-Android/README.md

 Duly Noted is an app designed to help those learning piano or sight reading to associate notes with keys and positions on a musical staff.
 In particular, this Android app was created as an experiment to minimize side effects in a non-trivial app.

 The biggest source of side effects in an app environment is I/O; to mitigate this, I'll be using Litho, by Facebook.
 Litho is a declarative UI library that encapsulates the UI/state coordination logic.
 By passing just the model state to the components, we can avoid having to manipulate the view directly.

-Then it's (mostly) a matter of mapping old state to new state as "events" (user interaction, background task completion) occur.
+Aside from the view, it's (mostly) a matter of mapping old state to new state as "events" (user interaction, background task completion) occur.
+By channeling state-changing events through a stream, we ensure that the state gets updated sequentially.
+This, in turn, eliminates a lot of concurrency-related issues.

+## Goals and Guidelines:

+- Stay functional, leaving side effects to libraries as much as possible
+  - `val` instead of `var`
+  - immutable collections and data structures
+  - declarative UI
+  - Functional Reactive Programming for data flows (communication across app areas)
+- Mark any side effect with a `Side-effect!` comment, along with a justification
+- Full unit test coverage on the model, as well as on complex Litho components
+- Maintain best practices and patterns for Android or app dev in general

 ## Terminology: